 The main objectives of the IGD-TP are to initiate and carry out European strategic initiatives to facilitate the stepwise implementation of safe, deep geological disposal of spent fuel, high-level waste, and other long-lived radioactive waste by solving the scientific, technological and social challenges, and to support the waste management programmes of members.
 The IGD-TP intends to constitute means to further build confidence in the solutions, to reduce overlapping work, to produce savings in total costs of research and implementation, and to make better use of existing competence and research infrastructures.

-Initially established with the financial support of the European Commission, the IGD-TP is now funded by the 11 European waste management organisations that form the Executive Group.
+Initially established with the financial support of the European Commission, the IGD-TP is now funded by the 11 European organisations that form the Executive Group.

-Key documents that guide ongoing activities of the IGD-TP are the 2009 Vision Report and the IGD-TP Strategic Research Agenda (SRA), published in 2011.
+A key document that guides ongoing activities of the group is the IGD-TP Strategic Research Agenda (SRA), published in 2020.

-The IGD-TP welcomes participation from all interested parties committed to our vision of implementing the first deep geological repositories by 2025, i.e. waste management organisations, industry, research and academia, technical safety organisations, non-governmental organisations, SMEs, … The IGD-TP provides opportunities to take part in the planning of RD&D activities, to efficiently participate in focused implementation work, and to participate in important information exchange and knowledge transfer.
-The IGD-TP aims to offer benefits to all of its participants irrespective of the timescale differences in European waste management programmes – for small waste management programmes and programmes in their initial stage, the IDG-TP offers possibilities to build up knowledge and experience.
+The IGD-TP welcomes participation from all interested parties committed to our vision of implementing deep geological repositories, i.e. waste management organisations, industry, research and academia, technical safety organisations, non-governmental organisations, SMEs, … The IGD-TP provides opportunities to take part in the planning of RD&D activities, to efficiently participate in focused implementation work, and to participate in important information exchange and knowledge transfer.
+The IGD-TP aims to offer benefits to all of its participants irrespective of the timescale differences in European waste management programmes – for small waste management programmes and programmes in their initial stage, the IGD-TP offers possibilities to build up knowledge and experience.

 The Executive Group (EG) is the decision and management forum of the platform.
 The technology platform is implementer-driven.
-Members of the EG are organisations either responsible for implementing a waste management programme or are formally responsible for the RD&D programme needed for implementation.
+The 11 members of the EG are organisations either responsible for implementing a waste management programme or are formally responsible for the RD&D programme needed for implementation.